 Zoologists at QUB have the opportunity to avail of the strong international links with Universities in South Africa, America and Canada.

 - Zoologists at QUB have the opportunity to avail of the strong international links with Universities in South Africa, America and Canada.
-In addition there is the opportunity to volunteer or carry out projects at many international sites including the elephant sanctuary in Thailand, as well as many other countries.
+In addition there is the opportunity to volunteer or carry out projects at many international sites including the elephant sanctuary in Thailand, African Wildlife rehabilitation in Namibia and South Africa as well as many other countries.

 Internationally Renowned Experts

-Kerri McCrea Manager & Co-Founder of Kindred Spirit Elephant Sanctuary, Thailand and QUB Zoology graduate.
+Kerri McCrea Manager and Co-Founder of Kindred Spirit Elephant Sanctuary, Thailand and Queen's Zoology graduate.

 Please see below an indicative table of modules taken from 2016-17 which are subject to approval.
 Students should check on the website for more up to date information on approved modules: